-The University requires all undergraduate students entering Seaver College to be immunized for tetanus, diphtheria, pertussis (Tdap); measles, mumps, rubella (MMR); Hepatitis B; and Meningitis.
-Hepatitis A and Varicella vaccines (if no history of disease) are highly recommended.
+The University requires all undergraduate students entering Seaver College to be immunized (or have titers documenting immunity when appropriate) for tetanus, diphtheria, pertussis (Tdap); measles, mumps, rubella (MMR); hepatitis B; meningitis (Menactra or Menveo); and Varicella (chicken pox).

+Hepatitis A, HPV, and Meningitis B (Trumenba or Bexsero) vaccines are recommended, but not required.
 All immunizations should be certified by a medical practitioner, including a copy of previous immunization records.
-Immunizations may be obtained at the Health Center.
+Immunizations may be obtained at the Student Health Center (SHC).

 In addition, a tuberculosis screening questionnaire must be completed and appropriate screening tests performed if indicated.
-Students with positive PPD tuberculosis tests must have a confirmatory IGRA test (available at the Pepperdine Student Health Center).
-Students with positive IGRA tuberculosis tests must have a chest X-ray performed and an evaluation by a Student Health Center practitioner.
+Students with positive PPD tuberculosis tests must have a confirmatory IGRA test (available at the SHC).
+Students with positive IGRA tuberculosis tests must have a chest X-ray performed and an evaluation by an SHC practitioner.
 Students who have not completed both the immunization requirements and tuberculosis screening will have a registration hold placed on their WaveNet account and will not be allowed to register until these requirements have been met.